 All pupils at Sawston Village College follow our Careers Education, Information, Advice and Guidance (CEIAG) programme.
 This is built around the Gatsby benchmarks, which identify the eight areas in which a College should be engaging in order to deliver a successful CEIAG programme.
-In Year 11 CEIAG is taught through dedicated fortnightly lessons.
-During other years the programme is delivered through PSHE days, assemblies, collapsed mornings, external events and employer engagement opportunities.
+In Year 11 CEIAG is taught through dedicated lessons within the PSHE programme.
+During other years the programme is delivered through PSHE lessons, assemblies, collapsed mornings, external events, visits and employer engagement opportunities.

 All pupils undertake work experience in the summer term of Year 10.
 We recognise how this experience gives pupils an insight into the world of work and equips them with valuable skills for the next stage in their education and beyond.
 Pupils are allocated a placement, or may seek their own placement, as long as it fulfils our requirements for a comprehensive, engaging and safe experience.

 We begin our CEIAG programme in Key Stage 3.
 Through our PSHE programme, we ensure that pupils understand basic financial planning, personal goal setting, career opportunities and the importance of attaining at the best possible level.
+We also make sure that pupils have the opportunity to engage with multiple employers and educational providers, including technical and vocational qualifications.
 In Year 9, all pupils engage in a rigorous options process to ensure choices at KS4 are appropriate, broad and suitable for career aspirations.
 Parents are involved in our KS4 options process through an information evening, our parents’ consultation evening and one-to-one interviews with pupils and senior staff during the spring term.
 In Years 7 and 8 CEIAG is delivered through the PSHE programme, including ‘The Real Game’ in Year 7, and the ‘What’s my line?’ sessions in Year 8.
 Year 7 and 8 pupils also have the opportunity to take part in Cambridge Launchpad, with extended engagement from local and national businesses and the opportunity to solve real-life problems.

 The effectiveness of our CEIAG provision at the College is regularly monitored by senior management, as well as by the governing body.
 The link governor for CEIAG visits the College on a bi-annual basis to review effectiveness against the Gatsby benchmarks and using the guidance for governing bodies given by the Department for Education.
 The College also completes the Compass tool provided by the Careers and Enterprise Company to assess Careers Provision.
-This is reviewed annually.
-The next review date is August 2022.
+This is reviewed termly.

 Should you have any questions about the CEIAG programme, please contact Daniel Burgess, Careers Leader and Assistant Principal by email at firstname.lastname@example.org or by telephone on 01223 712617.